 SELECT * FROM Products WHERE product_id = 20; DROP TABLE Products;

-Now this SQL statement also deletes the Products table from the database based on input data.
-This was possible becaues most database systems can execute multiple statements at the same time.
+Now, this SQL statement deletes the Products table from the database.
+This is possible because most database systems can execute multiple statements at the same time.

-Another way to perform SQL injection is by passing a condition that always results in
+Another way to perform an SQL injection is by passing a condition that always results in

 TRUE so that the data is always fetched no matter what.